 For those viewing content on Vimeo, there is an option in the player to toggle on automatic captions.
 Vimeo content creators are responsible for adding closed captions to their videos.
 However, there is no service built within the platform that captions videos in real time, unless the video is being live streamed.
 Content creators often find themselves manually transcribing their video and generating caption files.

 However, manually transcribing videos is tedious and time consuming.
 Transcribing audio can take hours and more often than not is subject to human error.
 Manual transcription is neither reliable nor realistic when businesses are investing more in video.
-Plus, when it comes to meeting regulations laid out by the FCC or the Americans with Disabilities Act (ADA) content must be at least 99% accurate in order to be accessible for individuals with disabilities.
+Plus, when it comes to meeting regulations laid out by the FCC or the Americans with Disabilities Act (ADA) content must be accurate in order to be accessible for individuals with disabilities.

 How to add captions to Vimeo videos